Go game record: Other notations

 Since the Go board is symmetrical with no particular sides, it makes no difference which corner is used as the reference point from which to count coordinates.

-Go file format
+Computer file formats

-Go file formats are used to record the moves in a game of Go or for demonstrations, game reviews, and tsumego (Go problems).
-The most popular file format is SGF.
-Many Go programs can read, edit, and write this format.
+File formats are used to record the moves of a game or for demonstrations, game reviews and tsumego (Go problems).
+The most popular file format is Smart Game Format and most Go programs can use this format.

 Kifus are not written in a file format for computers but are a written or printed diagrammatic record of a game.